Particular/docs.particular.net/transports/azure-service-bus/configuration.md

 ## Lock-renewal

-For all supported transport transaction modes (expect `TransportTransactionMode.None`) the transport uses a peek lock to make sure only one instance of an endpoint can process a message.
-The default lock duration depends on the settings specified during the creation of the entity.
-By default the transport uses the default maximum auto lock renewal duration of 5 minutes.
+For all supported transport transaction modes (expect `TransportTransactionMode.None`), the transport uses a peek-lock mechanism to ensure a single instance of an endpoint can process a message.
+The default lock duration is specified during the entity creation.
+By default, the transport uses the SDK's default maximum auto lock renewal duration of 5 minutes.

 partial: lockrenewal